A unique approach to language learning

 The girls have regular Spanish lessons as part of the curriculum, where age-appropriate activities are undertaken to promote and encourage their skills and confidence in Spanish.
 For example, memory games are used to increase vocabulary skills and role-playing is employed to boost the pupils’ confidence in speaking the language.

-In addition, we have several Spanish-speaking members of staff who apply Spanish learning across the curriculum; for example, our Spanish assistant is on hand in PE classes to assist our specialist PE teachers to run the class in Spanish.
+In addition, we have several Spanish-speaking members of staff who apply Spanish learning across the curriculum.
+Furthermore, our Spanish assistant from the British Council is on hand to assist our teachers in Spanish lessons and across various other curriculum lessons, including PE.
 The girls derive pleasure from listening to applying Spanish using numbers, instructions, and sports vocabulary as they learn new skills in PE.
-Furthermore, Spanish is embedded in our co-curriculum and environment; there are Spanish signs around the school and we sing ‘Happy Birthday’ in Spanish every week.
+Furthermore, Spanish is embedded in our co-curriculum and environment; there are Spanish signs around the school and we celebrate ‘Happy Birthday’ in Spanish every week.